Dateline: Davis, CA. COVID-19 “shelter-in-place” quarantine, March 18 through…?, 2020

 After some consideration, Martin decided to indulge his new charges and allowed the original recording with Ringo’s drumming to go out as the single.
 Love Me Do (I) / P.S.
 I Love You was released on Parlophone in the UK on October 5, 1962.
 It went to #17 in the British charts.
 Good enough for EMI to suggest it to Capitol.
 Dexter heard the harmonica and immediately turned it down.
 To Dexter’s mind, harmonicas were strictly blues or hillbilly instruments, completely unsuitable for a commercial pop recording.
 Plus, he resented EMI pushing a bunch of long-haired limey freaks on him.

 (Harmonica was a distinctive element to several of the early Beatles songs.
 The reason for its fairly quick disappearance is simple.
-Lennon admitted he “just kept forgetting to bring one to the sessions.”)
+Lennon admitted he “just kept forgetting to bring one to the sessions.”
+Plus, they thought of it as a “gimmick,” and they were always resistant to that kind of thing)

 Martin evidently re-considered yet again.
 Only the initial pressing of the original British single contained Love Me Do (I).
 All subsequent released versions and re-issues were Love Me Do (II), with Ringo’s prominent tambourine.